ethereum/consensus-specs/specs/simple-serialize.md

     * angle bracket notation `[type]`, e.g. `["uint64"]`
 * **union**: union type containing one of the given subtypes
     * round bracket notation `(type_1, type_2, ...)`, e.g. `("null", "uint64")`
+* **Bigint**: integer type that can contain a non-negative integer of any magnitude, represented by `"bytes"` of length `log2(value)//8`
+* **Bitfield**: an variable-length list of `"bool"` values

 ### Variable-size and fixed-size

-We recursively define "variable-size" types to be lists and unions and all types that contain a variable-size type.
+We recursively define "variable-size" types to be lists, unions, `Bigint`, `Bitfield` and all types that contain a variable-size type.
 All other types are said to be "fixed-size".

 ### Aliases